ddd-php/ddd-components/src/Ddd/Slug/README.md

 Slug: an agnostic slug generator
 ================================

-*Slug* is a component which allows to generate slugs easily whatever persistence mecanism you use (Propel2, Doctrine2, custom ORM...).
+**Slug** is a component allows to generate slugs easily whatever persistence mecanism you use (Propel2, Doctrine2, custom ORM...).

 To generate a slug of a string there is always two 2 steps:

-- The transliteration step which convert a given string from any writing system (French, Deutsh, Greek, Arabic...) into its ASCII representation.
+- The transliteration step which converts a given string from any writing system (French, Deutsh, Greek, Arabic...) into its ASCII representation.
-- The slug generation step which basically separate each word and field by a custom delimiter.
+- The slug generation step which basically separates each word and field by a custom delimiter.

-Therefore *Slug* component has 2 services: `TransliteratorInterface` and `SlugGeneratorInterface`.
+Therefore **Slug** component has 2 services: `TransliteratorInterface` and `SlugGeneratorInterface`.
 Each of these services can have multiple implementations:

-- `LatinTransliterator` allow to transliterate a string written in any Latin alphabet (French, Deutsh, Spanish...) into its ASCII equivalent.
+- `LatinTransliterator`: Transliterate a string written in any Latin alphabet (French, Deutsh, Spanish...) into its ASCII equivalent.
-- `DefaultSlugGenerator` allow to customize the word and field separator.
+- `DefaultSlugGenerator`: Customize the word and field separator.
-- `PatternSlugGenerator` allow a complete customization of slug generation.
+- `PatternSlugGenerator`: Complete customization of slug generation.

 Installation
 ------------